-3.2 Evaluation of Research/Scholarship
+3.2 Evaluation of Research/Creative Activity

-Judgments about a candidate's research/scholarship are based on both the quality and quantity of research/scholarship and their relevance to the academic community.
-The characteristics of productive research/scholarship, however, differ depending on the candidate's area(s) of specialization and professional goals.
-Assessments of faculty research/scholarship reflect professional judgments that consider the quality and quantity of contributions and the professional context of the candidate.
+Judgments about a candidate's research/creative activity are based on both the quality and quantity of research/creative products and their relevance to the community; however, the characteristics of productive research/creative activity can differ as a function of the candidate's area(s) of specialization and professional goals.
+Consequently, there are no strict quantitative criteria for amount and type of research/creative activity at the various faculty ranks.
+Rather, assessments of faculty research/creative activity in the RPT process reflect professional judgments that balance the quality and quantity of contributions and take into account the professional context of the candidate.

 a.
-Description of research/scholarship and evidence to be evaluated.
+Description of research/creative activity and evidence to be evaluated